shreyoseem-dev/PixelPlay_25123042/README.md

     - **Temporal Smoothing:** Applied a Gaussian rolling window to enforce temporal consistency and reduce false positives from camera noise.

 ## 🛠️ Usage
 This solution is provided as a Jupyter Notebook.
-To reproduce the results, simply open `pixelplay-baseline.ipynb` in Kaggle or Google Colab (with GPU enabled) and run.+
+To reproduce the results, simply open `pixelplay-baseline.ipynb` in Kaggle or Google Colab (with GPU enabled) and run.
+## Note: If GitHub fails to render the notebook, please view it via nbviewer.